 \subsection{Hydraulic Jump Interaction in a Convergent Channel}

-This test case is a slight modification of previous test case where the walls are converging from both top and bottom with fixed angle $8.95^o$ which form a convergent channel.
+This test case is a slight modification of previous test case where the walls are converging from both top and bottom with fixed angle $8.95^o$ which forms a convergent channel.
 Again, the flow is supercritical.
-The computational domain is $[0,\,50] \times [0,\,30]$ and it is discretized using $100 \times 60 $ node points.
+The computational domain is $[0,\,50] \times [0,\,30]$ and it is discretized using $100 \times 60 $ mesh.

 The initial conditions are same as before.
-The boundary conditions are reflective at top and bottom walls whereas supercritical boundary conditions are applied on the inflow and outflow boundaries.
-Hydraulic jump generated from top and bottom wall intersects each other and then reflects from the top and bottom boundary.
+The boundary conditions are reflective at top and bottom walls, whereas supercritical boundary conditions are applied to the inflow and outflow boundaries.
+Hydraulic jump generated from top and bottom wall intersects each other and then reflects from the top and bottom boundaries.
 This interaction of hydraulic jump is captured well by MRSU scheme.
-Both contour plots for height and surface plots are given in figure ~\ref{fig:HjUMPint}.
+Contour plot of height and surface plot are given in figure \ref{fig:HjUMPint}.